-As part of our School of Sport, Rehabilitation and Exercise Sciences you’ll have an exciting opportunity to join a community specifically focused on sports and exercise science, sports therapy and physiotherapy.
-We bring together internationally recognised research, share knowledge, and enhance placement and vocational opportunities for our students and graduates.
-We are ranked top 10 in the UK for sports science (Guardian University Guide 2020).
+As part of our School of Sport, Rehabilitation and Exercise Sciences (SRES) you’ll have an exciting opportunity to join a community specifically focused on sports and exercise science, sports therapy and physiotherapy.
+We bring together research, share knowledge, and enhance placement and vocational opportunities for our students and graduates.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.